Drake University Scholarships (2025–2026)

 Do I have to apply separately for discounts?

 Automatic merit comes with admission.
-Some special programs (like Bulldog Promise, National Alumni, or Fine Arts awards) require separate steps or earlier deadlines—details are in the scholarship sections below.
+Special programs like Bulldog Promise and National Alumni require additional steps or earlier deadlines—see scholarship sections below.

 ✅ Automatic Merit Scholarships

-Note: Ranges reflect current entry-year cohorts and holistic review.
-In some cases, other awards may replace (not stack with) the Presidential Scholarship.
+Note: Ranges reflect current cohorts and holistic review.
+Other awards (like full tuition programs) may replace—not stack with—Presidential Merit.

 Related: National Merit Scholarship